rishabmadhusudhan07/sensor-node/README.md

 A low-cost, low-power sensor node could make denser local observations more practical.
 This project explores the engineering requirements for that type of device.

 ## Hardware
-The following values are estimates based on component datasheets and have not yet been verified on assembled hardware.
+The following values are estimates based on component datasheets and haven't been verified on assembled hardware.

 | Component | Role | Sleep current |
 |---|---|---|